web3dev6/token_contract_api/README.md

 This is a Go REST API service that manages users, sessions and blockchain-write-transaction entries on a Postgres DB.

+Note:

+Make sure to add a valid app.env file (refer app.env.example).

-Note: Make sure you have docker and golang-migrate (https://github.com/golang-migrate) on your system.
+Make sure you have docker and golang-migrate (https://github.com/golang-migrate) on your system.

 Run dockerized postgres service:
 ```shell